 |Developer support||No||$80 - $180 per hour||WordPress is more challenging to configure than website builders.
 However, you will not need to pay a developer for support unless you want a fully custom website.|

-WordPress provides users with more design flexibility and offers more control over the site than website builders.
+WordPress offers users more design flexibility and more control over the site than website builders.
 For the versatility it offers, WordPress is very economical.
 Using WordPress to build a site is a good idea for:

 - Individuals who are more technically confident